chapnickc/DataStructures/lab11/README.md

 adjacency list or adjacency matrix.

-Design and implement a study to compare the effects on performance for three variables: (i) the two graph representations (adjacency list and adjacency matrix); (ii) the two implementations for Dijkstra's shortest paths algorithm (searching the table of vertex distances or using a priority queue to track the distances), and (iii) sparse versus dense graphs.
+Design and implement a study to compare the effects on performance for three variables:
+    * (i) the two graph representations (adjacency list and adjacency matrix);

+    * (ii) the two implementations for Dijkstra's shortest paths algorithm (searching the table of vertex distances or using a priority queue to track the distances), and

+    * (iii) sparse versus dense graphs.
 Be sure to test your implementations on a variety of graphs that are sufficiently large to generate meaningful times."

 Some hints/comments:

 (1) There are implementations of both variants of Dijkstra's algorithm, for both adjacency list and adjacency matrix Graphs in Shaffer's code.
-See the files grdijkl1.cpp, grdijkl2.cpp, grdijkm1.cpp, and grdijkm2.cpp.
+See the files _grdijkl1.cpp, grdijkl2.cpp, grdijkm1.cpp, and grdijkm2.cpp._
 These programs are designed to read the custom ".gph" file format;
 you'll instead want to read some real world graphs using the import methods you wrote for last week's lab.

 (2) It's worth mentioning that you can also produce your own graphs programmatically, without reading them from a file.
 For example, it might be interesting to test the run-time on a complete graph on n vertices for large values of n.
 It's a bit silly to read such a graph from a file when you can produce it with a tiny bit of code using the methods in the Graph ADT.
 Similarly, you could produce a "linear" graph with n vertices in which the only edges join vertex i to vertex i+1, for all i.
 Or, a complete binary tree of depth k, etc. etc.

+(3)
-(3) This is the only lab of the semester for which you're required to turn something in.
+This is the only lab of the semester for which you're required to turn something in.
 What I'm expecting from each individual is a written report on the experiment you ran, and the results you obtained.

 This means you should tell me about the different graphs you tested (with URLs for any that you found online), and report the run-times for all of the different cases, probably in tabular form.

-Graphing the run-times as a function of the size of the graph is probably a good idea too, if possible.
+Graphingthe run-times as a function of the size of the graph is probably a good idea too, if possible.

 You should write a paragraph or two on any conclusions you're able to draw from your experiments.

 You should turn in any code that you wrote or modified along with